katugtug/katugtug.github.io/zweihander/index.md

 order: 1
 ---

-# Scattered Brass Handout
+# Scattered Brass

     Scatter'd bits, scatter'd bits
-    lying in the street
+        lying at a dead mans feet
     a bit you for and a bit for me
         lets get something to eat

+        -- childrens hymn

 The year is 1582 from the Founding.
 The common folk, wronged and robbed, cling to superstition for succor.
 Disease runs rampant in the cities.
 Men and women are shipped off to wars in far away lands, only to return mutilated, traumatized and broken... if they return at all.
 All manner of villainy lurks in people's hearts, as they strive to overcome each other with either violence or treachery.
 The gods are fickle, if not cruel.
 Priests are charlatans.
 Sages are mostly mad.
 At the edges of civilization, talk of monstrosities unknown strike fear into the hearts of men, circling the light of civilization like a camp fire.